Gregory House: Personality

 House frequently shows off his cunning and biting wit, and enjoys picking people apart and mocking their weaknesses.
 House accurately deduces people's motives and histories from aspects of their personality, appearance, and behavior.
 His friend and colleague, Wilson, says that while some doctors have the "messiah complex" (they need to "save the world"), House has the "Rubik's complex" (he needs to "solve the puzzle").
 House typically waits as long as possible before meeting his patients.
 When he does, he shows an unorthodox bedside manner and uses unconventional treatments.
 However, he impresses them with rapid and accurate diagnoses after seemingly not paying attention.
 This skill is demonstrated in a scene where House diagnoses an entire waiting room full of patients in little over one minute on his way out of the hospital clinic.
 House, although rarely visiting his patients, demonstrates that he is more than capable of using practical medical skills: for example, occasionally taking part in operations and reacting quickly when a patient has a cardiac arrest in front of him.
-Critics have described the character as "moody", "bitter", "antagonistic", "misanthropic", "cynical", "grumpy", "maverick", "anarchist", "sociopath", and a "curmudgeon".
+Critics have described the character as "moody", "bitter", "antagonistic", "misanthropic", "cynical", and "grumpy", and as a "maverick", an "anarchist", a "sociopath", and a "curmudgeon".

 Laurie describes House as a character who refuses to "obey the usual pieties of modern life" and expects to find a rare diagnosis when he is treating his patient.
 Many aspects of his personality are the antithesis of what might be expected from a doctor.
 Executive producer Katie Jacobs views House as a static character who is accustomed to living in misery.
 Jacobs has said that Dr. Wilson, his only friend in the show, and House both avoid mature relationships, which brings the two closer together.
 Leonard has said that Dr. Wilson is one of the few who voluntarily maintains a relationship with House, because he is free to criticize him.

 Although House's crankiness is commonly misattributed to the chronic pain in his leg, both Stacy and Cuddy have said that he was the same before the infarction.
 To manage the pain, House takes Vicodin every day, and as a result has developed an addiction to the drug.
 He refuses to admit that he has an addiction ("I do not have a pain management problem, I have a pain problem").
 However, after winning a bet from Cuddy by not taking the drug for a week, he concedes that he has an addiction, but says that it is not a problem because it does not interfere with his work or life.
 In the 2009 season House goes through detox and his addiction goes into remission, so to speak.
 However, it does seem that House may have gotten over his addiction in the season 6 premiere.
 House creator David Shore told the Seattle Times in 2006 that Vicodin is "becoming less and less useful a tool for dealing with his pain, and it's something [the writers] are going to continue to deal with, continue to explore".